janat-t/bootcamp-discord-bot/README.md

 - Send meeting reminder before meeting (1 hr or 30 mins)
 - Tag role/channel/team
 - Answer to when asked for upcoming meeting
+- Send meeting reminder to email
+- Send meeting reminder to calendar

 ## How to Run